 The winner of 23 races earning a total of £1,309,055, in his pomp Big Buck’s was unbeatable.
 In the same period of his career that he won four consecutive Stayers Hurdles Big Buck’s went 16 races unbeaten and will forever be known as one of the greatest staying hurdlers of all time.
-He was retired at the age of 11 in good health and now enjoys his days with Lucy Felton who hunts regularly with the Blackmore and Sparkford Vale and provides Buck’s with an active and happy life in his retirement.
+He was retired at the age of 11 in good health and enjoys a happy life in retirement with Lucy and Mike Felton.

 DODGING BULLETS (GB)

 2008 b.g. by Dubawi (Ire) ex Nova Cyngi (USA) (Kris S (USA))